schwarzbox/Fct/README.md

 reduce - call a function to each element in the table to reduce the table to a single value.

 compose - return function constructed from two functions provided in args.

+permutation - return table of tables with all permutation for a given table.

 randtab - return table with random values.